Emerald, Victoria: Puffing Billy and Emerald Lake

 Emerald is known for the Emerald Lake (Lake Treganowan).
 The lake offers barbecue facilities, children's playgrounds, a pool, paddle boats, walking tracks, fishing, Environment Centre, model railway, café, and a railway station on the Puffing Billy Railway.

-The Puffing Billy Railway is a heritage steam-operated railway, opened in 1900, which runs between Belgrave and Gembrook, recreating the 1920s heyday of this narrow-gauge line.
+The Puffing Billy Railway is a heritage steam-operated railway, originally opened in 1900, which runs between Belgrave and Gembrook, recreating the 1920s heyday of this narrow-gauge line.
 It has three stations within Emerald: at Emerald itself, Nobelius and Lakeside, with Nobelius being a "stops-if-required" station.
 There is also Nobelius Siding, located at the former Nobelius Nurseries Packing Shed, between Emerald and Nobelius stations.
 It is only used for functions, or the regular "Dinner Train".

 Other attractions

 The areas around Emerald are excellent for finding chanterelles and other edible mushrooms, and are a popular destination for mushroom hunters each autumn.

 There is also an Emerald and District museum set in the Nobelius Heritage Park.
 It adjoins Emerald Lake Park.